Altinn/altinn-studio-docs/content/development/flight-rules/_index.md

 ```
 To start a new release go to [release pipeline](https://dev.azure.com/brreg/altinn-studio/_release)

-### I got assigned to update altinn.studio with new kode
+## I got assigned to update altinn.studio with new code

 Prerequirements: you need build rights to our [release pipeline](https://dev.azure.com/brreg/altinn-studio/_release)
 To deploy latest code to altinn.studio do the following: